Antonia Nava de Catalán

-Women's Role in the War of Independence

 In more urban areas, women worked as servants or street vendors, selling from food to clothes.
 If these women were not in the market place, they were back in their homes doing domestic housework, as in cooking and cleaning.
-In Spain women who did this work were considered honorable, and if women were seen as homeless or “unworthy”, they would be placed into homes in order to be re-educated or work as prostitutes.
+In Spain women who did this work were considered honorable, and if women were seen as homeless or "unworthy", they would be placed into homes in order to be re-educated or work as prostitutes.
 Women who fought in the war were battling against times of oppression brought on by Spaniards, but they also fought to help the soldiers who were usually loved ones.

 Early years (1779–1810)

 Antonia Nava de Catalán was born in Tixtla on 17 November 1779.

 Her parents were Nicolás Nava and María Celestina.

-She married Nicolás Catalán, the oldest son of Nicolasa Catalán, born in Chilpancingo in 1772.
+She married Nicolás Catalán, the oldest son of Nicolasa Catalán, born in Chilpancingo in 1780.